+Since these parameters are scaled the same way for both tasks (the effect of self-motion on accuracy/precision as a fraction of presented self-motion speed), we expect regression coefficients of around 1 in both analyses.
+A value of above 1 would mean that the effect of self-motion is stronger in the prediction task than in the speed estimation task, and vice-versa.
+To test this prediction we compute 95% confidence intervals which we expect to contain a value of 1.

 An effect of visual self-motion in the same direction as the ball – While our earlier results [30] suggest that visual self-motion in the same direction as the observer should not have any effect on perceived speed, we perform all analyses outlined in this section equivalently for the “Same Direction” motion profile as well.

 Power analysis

 Since power for complex hierarchical designs cannot be computed analytically, we used Monte Carlo simulations to determine power for all statistical tests outlined in the previous section: we used our models for the prediction task and the speed estimation task to first simulate full datasets.
 Then, we performed the analyses detailed above over each of these simulated datasets and determined the results for each combination of number of participants and number of trials.
 To keep the computational cost manageable, we used the faster, but more bias-prone Satterthwaite approximation, as implemented in the lmerTest package [47] for R, to assess statistical significance rather than bootstrapped confidence intervals.
-The script used for the power analyses can be found here (on GitHub).
+The script used for the power analyses can be found here (on GitHub: https://github.com/b-jorges/Predicting-while-Moving/blob/main/Power%20Analysis.R).